CoinFlip Logo

 How Hidden Fees Impact Buying and Selling Cryptocurrencies

-It might be easier to think about in terms of your friends at the exchange where you buy your crypto.
-Let’s say you did a search for the market price of BTC and found that it was $33,000 and decided that was a great price to either buy or sell.
-Well, you were happy when you saw the advertisement talking about how low their fees are.
-But, if your exchange has a 3% spread in either direction, you would actually be buying the BTC for $34,000, not $33,000, and, correspondingly, you would be selling it for $32,000.
+Let’s say during the 2024 market peak you did a search for the price of BTC and found that it was $73,000 and decided that was a great price to either buy or sell a whole coin.
+The crypto exchange advertises ultra-low fees, so why not go through them?
+But, if your exchange has a roughly three percent spread in either direction, you would actually be buying the BTC for $75,000, not $73,000, and, correspondingly, you would be selling it for $71,000.
+That's two-grand in unannounced fees.

 Final Thoughts: Beware the Hidden Fees